 No matter the distance, we are united because of Southwestern first and foremost — each of us is drawn to the University’s mission, purpose, and core values.

 There is much about Southwestern to celebrate, from our history as the first university in Texas to holding the first homecoming across the country.
-And over the course of that weekend, we will look to Southwestern’s future with the inauguration of President Trombley.
+And over the course of this homecoming weekend, we looked to Southwestern’s future with the inauguration of President Trombley.

 Norma Miller Clark’s ’97, P’00 painting, “Shaping the Future,” is a uniquely Southwestern piece, commemorating the diverse experiences that Southwestern offers.

-This artwork will be used throughout our campus communications regarding President Trombley’s Inauguration and other events taking place October 15–17, 2021, which include the Roy & Margaret Shilling Lecture, the President’s Appreciation Celebration (a dinner for President’s Council and 1840 Society donors), and Homecoming.
+This artwork was throughout our campus communications regarding President Trombley’s Inauguration and other events which took place October 15–17, 2021, which included the Roy & Margaret Shilling Lecture, the President’s Appreciation Celebration (a dinner for President’s Council and 1840 Society donors), and Homecoming.

 Norma Miller Clark ’97, P’00